Not an App

 In the home environment, a large chalkboard could be used, but a computer’s word processor works even better.
 The child can type out a story in a large readable font (like Chalkboard for the Mac).
 When the child has finished writing, the parent can sit with the child and correct spellings.
 The parent can also talk about the use of capital letters, periods, commas, and whatever other style conventions are needed in the story.
 The corrected version is then ready for printing and an accompanying illustration.

 The word processor’s spell checker will alert the child to some misspellings, but the spell checker cannot teach the child that the word meet is spelled meat for this sentence, or which to, too, two, goes here.
-For this, the child needs an adult oran older child who can spell.
+For this, the child needs the assistance of an adult or an older child.